 What about the women working at VPI?
 Ella Agnew is often remembered as the first female home demonstration agent in the nation in 1910.
-When the university became headquarters for the Virginia Cooperative Extension, Agnew and the other agents became staff of the university.
-Agnew was also the first woman to receive VPIs Certificate of Merit in 1926, and Agnew Hall was the first campus building named after a woman in 1949.
+When VPI became the headquarters for the Virginia Cooperative Extension in 1914, Agnew and the other agents became staff of the university.
+Agnew was also the first woman to receive VPI’s Certificate of Merit in 1926, and Agnew Hall was the first campus building named after a woman, in 1949.
 However, few realize she was not the first woman to work at Tech.
-In 1902, Frances Brockenbrough became Superintendent of the Infirmary, and the next year Mary G. Lacy became the first female Librarian and Margaret Spencer the Presidents Secretary.
+In 1902, Frances Brockenbrough became Superintendent of the Infirmary, and the next year Mary G. Lacy became the first female Librarian and Margaret Spencer the President’s Secretary.

-Other female agents worked for the Extension during its early years at the university.
+Other female agents worked for Extension during its early years at the university.
 In fact, although the African American division was headquartered at Hampton Institute, the agents were considered non-resident staff of VPI, first listed in the 1917 university catalog.
-One of these women was Lizzie Jenkins, who became the first African American female home demonstration agent in Virginia in 1913.
+One of these women was Lizzie Jenkins, who became the first Black female home demonstration agent in Virginia in 1913.

 Women faculty members are first listed in the university catalog for 1921-1922.
 Mary Moore Davis ranked as a professor and worked as a state home demonstration agent in the Extension Division.
 She also established the home economics degree program at VPI.
 The first Dean of Women was Mildred Tate, who served from 1937 to 1947, and the first female academic dean was Laura Jean Harper, who in 1960 became the first Dean of the School of Home Economics.
 (Read more about her on our previously blog post.)
 Heidi Ford in 1970, Ella L. Bates in 1974, and Johnnie Miles in 1974 became the first female African American faculty members at Virginia Tech.